 CCS Undergraduate Competitive Scholarship

 A competition held in mid-March 2014 will determine the winners of the CCS competitive, Walter B. Ford II Award of Excellence Scholarships, the highest scholarships CCS offers for the incoming fall 2014 semester.
 Applicants to the college, who have achieved academic and artistic excellence, may be nominated by their high school or college art instructor, or by a CCS admissions counselor.
 Instructors may nominate as many students as they would like, who meet the qualifications below.

 Qualifications require an above average portfolio of art and/or design work uploaded to https://ccs.slideroom.com.
 Students in high school are required to have a minimum GPA of 3.2 and an ACT score of 18 or higher or an SAT score of 950 or higher (critical reading and math scores only).
 Students coming from a community college must have a 3.0 GPA or higher.
 International students must have a minimum TOEFL composite score of: 71 (Internet), 527 (paper-based), or 197 (computer-based).

 Students awarded the Walter B. Ford II Award of Excellence Scholarship must maintain a minimum cumulative GPA of 3.0 to continue receiving these scholarships while enrolled at CCS.
 CCS awards scholarships based strictly on academic excellence and artistic ability.

-The teacher nomination deadline for the 2013 Walter B. Ford II Award of Excellence Scholarship Competition is December 17, 2012.
+The teacher nomination deadline for the 2014 Walter B. Ford II Award of Excellence Scholarship Competition is December 18, 2013.
 Nominees will receive the necessary application information and further details regarding the qualifications and the proper submission of their work.
-Competitors must be admitted by February 15, 2013.
-Applicants who do not meet the deadline or the qualifications may still be eligible for a CCS Scholarship anytime throughout the year.
-Applicants to CCS are automatically considered for CCS Scholarships once they complete their admissions requirements.
-Awards are based on the portfolio review and academic achievement of the applicant and range between $6,000 to 11,000 per year.
+Competitors must be admitted by February 14, 2014.
+Applicants who do not meet the deadline or qualifications may still be eligible for non-competitive CCS scholarships of up to $11,000 per year.

 Additional CCS Scholarships